 The general administration of the Plan is the responsibility of the Company (the plan administrator).
 The plan administrator has broad powers regarding the operation and administration of the Plan and receives no compensation for service to the Plan.
 All administrative expenses, unless paid by the Company at its discretion, are paid by the Plan.
-During 2003 and 2002, all expenses were paid by the Company.
+During 2004 and 2003, all expenses were paid by the Company.
 Wells Fargo Bank (Wells) is the trustee of the Plan.

-(C) CONTRIBUTIONS
+(c) Contributions

 The Plan provides for basic employee pretax contributions to the Plan of up to 3% of covered compensation as defined, and for additional employee pretax contributions to the Plan of up to 14% of covered compensation subject to the provisions of the Internal Revenue Code of 1986, as amended (the Code).
-Participants age 50 or older during the Plan year may also elect to make a "catch-up" contribution, subject to certain Internal Revenue Service (IRS) limits (\$2,000 in 2003 and \$1,000 in 2002).
+Participants age 50 or older during the Plan year may also elect to make a "catch-up" contribution, subject to certain Internal Revenue Service (IRS) limits (\$3,000 in 2004 and \$2,000 in 2003).
 The Company contributes matching employer contributions equal to 100% of basic employee pretax contributions.
 The Company does not match the additional employee pretax or catch-up contributions.
 Matching employer contributions are used to purchase Company common stock.
 Employees may transfer the matching employer contributions to other funds upon receipt.

-In addition, participants may contribute amounts representing rollovers from other qualified plans.
+In addition, participants may contribute amounts representing rollovers from other qualified plans or from an individual retirement account.